RojasMN/synaptic-kernels-LFP/README.md

 ### 3. Large-Scale Simulation
 * **`synaptic_balance.py`**:
     * Contains the main pipeline for large-scale Monte Carlo simulations.
-    * `eib_sim_parallel`: Runs parallelized simulations of varying E/I ratios, computing both PSI and Spectral features for each iteration.
+    * `eib_sim_parallel`: Runs parallelized simulations of varying E/I ratios, computing both $\Psi$ and Spectral features for each iteration.

 ## Installation and Dependencies
 To run the simulations, you will need the following Python packages: